GDQuest/blender-power-sequencer/README.md

 ## Learn Power Sequencer

-Read **all the features and shortcuts** in the [Power Sequencer Docs](https://app.gitbook.com/o/DybexkDbiRI9dVCUhhn5/s/j7ndpniv1ajY1CSJwNYM/getting-started)
+Here is the documentation: [Power Sequencer Docs](https://gdquest.gitbook.io/blender-power-sequencer/)

-We have video tutorials to get you started:
+We also have video tutorials to get you started:

-1. [Intro to Video Editing with Blender's VSE](https://www.youtube.com/watch?v=Zcj4onvP06w), a general introduction to Blender's VSE
+1. [Intro to Video Editing with Blender's VSE](https://www.youtube.com/watch?v=Zcj4onvP06w), a general introduction to Blender's VSE.
-1. [Power Sequencer Workflow tutorial](https://www.youtube.com/watch?v=xZoZaSsuhXw), a video dedicated to the add-on
+1. [Power Sequencer Workflow tutorial](https://www.youtube.com/watch?v=xZoZaSsuhXw), a video dedicated to the add-on.

-You can find more in our growing list of [Free Blender VSE tutorials](https://www.youtube.com/playlist?list=PLhqJJNjsQ7KFjp88Cu57Zb9_wFt7nlkEI) on YouTube.

 ## Become a Contributor